slaschinski/basket-job-challenge/README.md

 The webserver will be available through http://localhost:8008/ Port 8008 is chosen to avoid common collisions with software like Skype.
 If there is still a port collision, please edit the port in webpack.config.js before running 'npm start'.

 Later on I also added unit tests to cover nearly 100% of the code.
 I tested the code before, but only via integration tests.
-While this is a very small project I still discovered another, previously unnoticed bug using unit tests.
+While this is a very small project I still discovered another, previously unnoticed, bug using unit tests.
 The bug could have led to doubled discounts, which in a real world scenario would cause financial loss.
 Just another proof that unit tests are not only almost always a good idea, but mandatory in many cases!

 Tests can be executed by running
 ```